alvinlau/nfl-rushing/README.md

 ##### Why Mongodb?
 - we're optimizing for reads, there's no realtime update of player records in the requirements
-- there's only one entity type in the data, we literally documents fit for a document db
+- there's only one entity type in the data, we literally have documents fit for a document db
 - we only need to simple filter (search) and sort, mongodb can provide simple indexing for text search
 - conversely, we don't need transactionals and relational joins so we don't need a sql database for this